bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ## Cathy removes Doug

-For Cathy to remove Doug, she commits a `ParticipantListPatch` proposal removing Doug, and `Remove` proposals for each of Doug's clients.
+For Cathy to remove Doug, she commits a `AppSync` proposal removing Doug, and `Remove` proposals for each of Doug's clients.
 Assuming the commit is accepted by the hub, both Doug's clients and the remaining members of the group recieve the commit, but Doug's clients can no longer decrypt messages sent for the group.

 ```
 (similar Commit flow)